K3qInput/VCTimeRewards/replit.md

 VCTimeRewards is a Minecraft plugin that tracks voice chat time and provides rewards.
 The plugin integrates with Discord through DiscordSRV to monitor voice channel activity and reward players based on time spent in voice channels.

-**Status: Discord integration completely rewritten with periodic checking system.
-Fixed ClassNotFoundException and implemented reliable voice channel tracking.**
+**Status: FULLY FUNCTIONAL - Complete Discord voice channel tracking system with comprehensive features implemented and working.
+All issues resolved.**

 ## User Preferences